-- ATCA Backplane zone 3 of L1Topo is used for real-time data transmission.
-The input data - enter L1Topo optically through the backplane.
-The fibres are fed via four blind-mate - backplane connectors that carry 72 ?? fibres each.
-The optical signals are converted to - electrical signals in 12-fibre receivers.
-For reason of design density miniPOD [1.11] receivers - are used.
+- ATCA Backplane Zone-3 of L1Topo is used for real-time data transmission.
+The input data - enter L1Topo optically from the back.
+The fibres are fed via four blind-mate backplane - 117 connectors that carry 72 (or 48) fibres each.
+The optical signals are converted to electrical - signals in 12-fibre receivers.
+For reason of design density, MiniPOD [1.11] receivers are - used.
 The electrical high speed signals are routed into two FPGAs, where they are de- - serialized in MGT receivers; the parallel data are presented to the FPGA fabric.
-The two - FPGAs operate on their input data independently and in parallel.
-High bandwidth, low

-- latency parallel data paths allow for real-time communication between the two processors. - The signal results are transmitted towards the CTP on both optical fibres and electrical - cables.
-The electrical signals are routed via an extension mezzanine module.
+The two - 121 FPGAs operate on their input data independently and in parallel.
+High bandwidth, low - latency parallel data paths allow for real-time communication between the two processors. - The signal results are transmitted towards the CTP on both optical fibres and electrical - cables.
+The electrical signals are routed via an Extension Mezzanine.

-120 2.1.1 Input Data
+2.1.1 Input Data

-- 121 L1Topo will receive the topological output data of the sliding window processors from - L1Calo and data from the L1Muon system.
-The data format transmitted into L1Topo - 123 comprises TOB data (Trigger Object data) for jets, clusters and muons.
-The data will consist - of a description of the position of an object (jet, e/m cluster, tau and muons) along with some - 125 qualifying information, like the energy sum within the object.
+- L1Topo will receive the topological output data of the sliding window processors from - 127 L1Calo and data from the L1Muon system.
+The data format transmitted into L1Topo - comprises Trigger Object data for jets, clusters and muons, as well as energy sums.
+The data - will consist of a description of the position of an object (jet, e/m cluster, tau and muons) - along with some qualifying information, like the energy sum within the object.